foc-me/create-app/template/rollup/readme.md

-# rsk-template lib
+# rollup template

-a lib project template with rollup
+this is the template for @focme/create-app